djordjemila/sdn/README.md

 ### Applying SDN to your neural network

 To apply SDN to your framework it is sufficient that you integrate the 'lib/nn.py' file into your code.
-You can then import and utilize SDN or ResSDN (the residual variant) in the same way CNN is utilized.
+You can then import and utilize SDNLayer or ResSDNLayer (the residual variant) in the same way convolutional layer is utilized.
 Apart from [PyTorch](pytorch.org), no additional packages are required.

 ###### Tips & Tricks